-Residents will learn what it means to live in and contribute to a residential community, through Community Standards, residential connections, Hall/Area Council, communication with staff to solve problems, and finding ways to get involved on campus.
+Residents will learn what it means to live in and contribute to a residential community, through Community Standards, civic engagement via Hall/Area Council, and communication with roommates.

-Residents will develop greater independence by learning about living with roommates, residential living skills, mental health, decision-making strategies around alcohol and drugs, boundaries and consent in relationships, and residential conflict resolution.
+Residents will develop greater independence by learning about residential living skills, public transportation, decision-making strategies around alcohol and drugs, and healthy relationships and consent.

-Residents will engage in transformative Jesuit education by learning about Jesuit values and their own personal values, defining specific goals for the future, and putting social justice concepts into practice.
+Residents will engage in transformative education in the Jesuit tradition by learning about social justice, Jesuit values and their own personal values, and faith/spirituality/worldview formation.

-RA Program: General program in the residence hall facilitated by the RA
+- RA Program: Facilitate structured activities in the residence hall

-Field Trip (off-campus): RA brings students to an off-campus event or location related to the learning outcome
+- Field Trip: Bring students to an off-campus event or location related to the learning outcome

-Bulletin Board: RA content turned into visual elements hung on board in a common space
+- Bulletin Board: Place visual elements on bulletin board